sendgrid/docs/source/API_Reference/Customer_Subuser_API/monitor_records.md

  {% parameter task Yes 'Must be set to <code>create</code>' 'Task to create a monitor record' %}
  {% parameter name Yes 'Must be unique to account.
 Can not be more than 255 characters' 'Unique name to identify this monitor record' %}
  {% parameter email Yes 'Must be in email format' 'Email destination to send the sample to' %}
- {% parameter frequency Yes 'Must be an integer greater than 0' 'Interval of emails between samples' %}
+ {% parameter frequency Yes 'Unsigned integer' 'Interval of emails between samples' %}
 {% endparameters %}

 {% apiexample create POST https://api.sendgrid.com/apiv2/customer.monitor api_user=your_sendgrid_username&api_key=your_sendgrid_password&task=create&name=myMonitor&email=example@example.com&frequency=1000 %}